Unemployed Kansans say KDOL removed money from personal bank accounts

 She says it’s frustrating.

-Olson said the KDOL took the only money she’s seen in ten week.s
+Olson said the KDOL took the only money she’s seen in 10 week.s

 “They just put a blanket out there and did it to everyone,” said Olson.